philiplinden/resume/README.md

 This repository is the source code used to generate my resume.

-**A note on privacy:** I have omitted my home address, phone number, and email address have been omitted from the public version of this document.
+**A note on privacy:** I have omitted my home address, phone number, and email address from the public version of this document.

 ## Compiling from TeX
 To compile this document from source: